What is the best Computer or Laptop for CAD Software such as Autocad, Solidworks, Inventor, or Revit?

 You can plug an NVMe SSD into the Motherboard without needing any cables.
-It is about the size of a stick of gum, and about 5 times as fast as a regular SATA SSD and even about 25x faster than a mechanical HDD.
+It is about the size of a stick of chewing gum, and about 5 times as fast as a regular SATA SSD, and about 25x faster than a mechanical HDD.

-I recommend getting an NVMe SSD from the Samsung 970 EVO Plus Series, that come in sizes from 250GB – 2TB.
+I recommend buying an NVMe SSD from the Samsung 970 EVO Plus Series, that comes in sizes from 250GB – 2TB.

-In this day and age, and for High-Performance CAD workloads, an NVMe SSD should be a standard on the buy-list.
-Do check out our NVMe SSD Guide to see more of the options available.
+For High-Performance CAD workloads, an NVMe SSD should be a standard on your buy-list.
+Do check out our NVMe SSD Guide to see more of the available options.

 Best PC-Case for CAD Work

-There are lots of Cases out there in all kinds of Colors, Sizes and from all kinds of Brands.
+There are lots of Cases out there in all kinds of Colors, Sizes, and from many different Brands.

 There is not much you can do wrong here.
 Check your Motherboard Form-Factor (e.g. M-ATX or ATX or E-ATX) and make sure your case can fit this Motherboard size.
 The most common size is ATX and you’ll find a gazillion options to choose from.

 A nice Case that I keep coming back to is the be quiet!
-Silent Base 601, as it looks professional and has some noise dampening features that will make your CAD PC quieter.
+Silent Base 601, which looks professional and has some noise-dampening features that will make your CAD PC quieter.

 Best PSU for CAD

-The Power Supply Unit should have enough Wattage to be able to Power your Components.
+The Power Supply Unit should have sufficient Wattage to be able to power your Components.

-If you are unsure as to how much Watt your selected Components actually need, check out this easy to use Wattage-Calculator over on bequiet’s Website.
+If you are unsure as to how much Watts your selected Components actually need, check out this easy to use Wattage-Calculator over on beQuiet’s Website.

-Some reliable Brands to look out for are Corsair, beQuiet, Seasonic and EVGA that I have all been able to successfully use and test for quite some while now.
+Some reliable brands to look out for are Corsair, beQuiet, Seasonic, and EVGA that I have tested extensively.

 We have a Guide to finding the best modular PSU’s here if you need some more specific recommendations.